Feelings and Emotions

 Why Teaching Emotional Awareness Matters

 Imagine if every child grew up knowing how to manage their emotions and empathize with others.
-The world would be a kinder, more understanding place!
-Emotional awareness isn’t just about helping kids avoid meltdowns—it’s about giving them tools to succeed in life.
+The world would be a kinder and more understanding place.
+Emotional awareness goes beyond helping children avoid meltdowns.
+It gives them the tools they need to succeed in life.

 At Kids USA Montessori, these lessons are woven into the fabric of daily activities.
 Whether it’s resolving a conflict during playtime or celebrating a classmate’s achievement, every moment is an opportunity to learn and grow.